stefanwm13/cyclophobic-reinforcement-learning/docs/index.md

+### Abstract

+One of the trademarks of reinforcement learning is that the learning agent is in an experimental setting.
+Here, the goal of the agent is to navigate an environment successfully by performing a set of tasks.
+Especially, deep learning has contributed to the ability to solve complex problems thanks to the high functional capacity of neural networks.
+However, generalization proves difficult as the fitted models are too fragile when the task becomes more complex and the environments are changed.
+I propose that a natural way to approach generalization is to learn a representation of the objects that represent the task in the environment.
+For this, we take a brief look at category theory reasoning about how one can describe abstract objects from a functional perspective.
+That is, to represent objects by the transformations they elicit.
+In this sense, exploring the environment systematically is an important component for finding objects.This leads to defining an appropriate inductive bias based on cycles that characterizes the impact state-action pair has on the agents curiosity.
+The objects in the environment are characterized by a unique action inherent to the object together with a raw partial view, where the agent sees only what’s immediately in front.
+Here, the raw view only acts as a key for finding the object.
+The agent is tested on a series of MiniGrid Key-Door environments where the agent must open doors with a key and pickup certain objects.
+A reward is only provided when finding the goal.
+Overall, We perform similar to state of the art methods, with a much simpler algorithm and requiring almost 10x less steps to achieve similar performance.

 #### Structure of state-space for object and non-object views
 ![Book logo](/cyclophobic-reinforcement-learning/assets/cyclemapping.png)
 - Given a successful trajectory that can be extracted from a smaller environment.